LivePersonInc/faas-cli/README.md

 ### Init

 Initialize the project with the necessary files.
-If the project is already initialised it will add a new function with the passed functionname.
+If the project is already initialized it will add a new function with the passed function name.

 The folder name has to be same as the function name (saved in the `config.json`).

 In the `config.json` of a function you can change the description, event, related input and environment variables of the function.

 For the `event` field please use `lpf get events` to get the related event and paste the eventId as `event`.

-Follwoing files will be created:
+Following files will be created:

 * README: Contains information about the usage of the CLI
 * .gitignore: Specifies intentionally untracked files to ignore ([Link](https://git-scm.com/docs/gitignore))